What Is ISO 26000 – Guidance on Social Responsibility?

 - Community involvement and development

-In addition to providing definitions and information to help organizations understand and address social responsibility, the ISO 26000 standard emphasizes the importance of results and improvements in performance on social responsibility.
+In addition to providing definitions and information to help organizations understand and address social responsibility, ISO 26000-2010 emphasizes the importance of results and improvements in performance on social responsibility.

 Organizations in the private, public, and nonprofit sectors, whether large or small, and whether operating in developed or developing countries, use ISO 26000.
 All of the core subjects of social responsibility are relevant in some way to every organization.